Virtual Support Services

 On-campus student employment hiring is currently on hold March 23–27.
 You can submit student employment referral packets to the CASE Center when campus is open.

-The Community and Employment Services office is closed until April 24.
-Staff members are available by email or phone: email@example.com or (206) 592-3526.
+Community and Employment Services staff members are available by email or phone: email@example.com or (206) 592-3526.

 Here are 10 tips to help manage stress during these trying times: